 Violations

-Three of these workplace harassment bills go into effective in 2019, and a fourth (SB 1343) requires training to be developed and implemented by 2020.
+Three of these workplace harassment bills go went into effect in 2019, and a fourth (SB 1343) was implemented in 2020.
 Should you have questions about California's sexual and workplace harassment laws, don't hesitate to contact our sexual harassment lawyers in Los Angeles County for a free consultation.

 Sources: